ddwalk77/streaming-03-bonus-DeeDeeWalker/README.md

-# streaming-03-bonus-DeeDeeWalker
-Custom bonus project on decoupling with a message broker
+# Decoupling with a message broker

 Name: DeeDee Walker